exrapid71/Sor-Bakalim/README.md

 # Sor-Bakalim
-A question-answer website build with Play Java Framework
+A question-answer website build with Play Java Framework for the term project